OpenSourcePolitics/decidim-app/docs/GETTING_STARTED_DOCKER.md

 ### Setup a seeded DecidimApp

 1. Clone repository
-2. Create a `.env` file from `.env.example` and fill it with your own values
+2. Create a `.env` file from `.env-example` and fill it with your own values
 3. Start the application with `make run`

 Once containers are deployed, you should be able to visit : https://localhost:3000/ without being redirected !